CPI report shows inflation rose at a 2.7% annual pace in November, cooler than expected

 Bernard Yaros, lead economist at Oxford Economics, also said some "caution is warranted" in interpreting the November inflation data, given the housing component was unusually weak in the prior two months.

-However, given gaps in the data, the Fed may put more weight on the December CPI release, which will be issued before the central bank's next interest rate decision, according to Kay Haigh, global co-head of fixed income and liquidity solutions in Goldman Sachs Asset Management.
+However, given gaps in the data, the Fed may put more weight on the December CPI release, which will be issued before the central bank's next interest rate decision in January, according to Kay Haigh, global co-head of fixed income and liquidity solutions in Goldman Sachs Asset Management.

 "The Fed will instead focus on the December CPI released in mid-January, just two weeks before its next meeting, as a more accurate bellwether for inflation," he said in an email.